-This seminar will be a timely opportunity to discuss the next steps for exporting UK healthcare services, innovation and expertise.
+This conference will be a timely opportunity to discuss the next steps for exporting UK healthcare services, innovation and expertise.

 The agenda and keynote speakers

-- The future for Healthcare UK and next steps for the Export Catalyst - with Noel Gordon, Chair, Healthcare UK and Chair, NHS Digital
+- The future for Healthcare UK and next steps for the Export Catalyst - with Noel Gordon, Chair, Advisory Board, Healthcare UK and Chair, NHS Digital.

 Case studies on realising export potential and identifying opportunities:

-- Sharing innovation and the role of digital technology in improving outcomes - with Laura Boyd, Deputy Director, NHS Innovation Accelerator
+- Sharing innovation and the role of digital technology in improving outcomes - with Laura Boyd, Deputy Director, NHS Innovation Accelerator; and

 - Accessing support, expanding capabilities and post-Brexit trading relationships - a panel session with:

-Professor Chas Bountra, Chief Scientist, Structural Genomics Consortium, Nuffield Department of Clinical Medicine and Pro-Vice-Chancellor, Innovation, University of Oxford; Allison Joynson, Director of Transformation, Northumberland County Council; Northumberland CCG and Northumbria Healthcare NHS Foundation Trust
+Professor Chas Bountra, Chief Scientist, Structural Genomics Consortium, Nuffield Department of Clinical Medicine, University of Oxford; Allison Joynson, Director of Transformation, Northumberland County Council and Dr Niti Pall, Medical Director, Global Health Practice, KPMG.